Table of contents

 Payment delays continue to cause issues

-• 27% of British SMEs are owed between £5,000 and £20,000 in unpaid invoices.
+• 27% of British SMBs are owed between £5,000 and £20,000 in unpaid invoices.
 (NatWest)

 • In France, only 50% of businesses paid their suppliers without delay in 2023.
 This is an all-time high, and shows just how significant payment delay issues can be.
 (L’Observatoire des délais de paiements)

 Getting paid on time is obviously vital.
 But long payment delays are less of an issue when your small business has the working capital funding it needs.
-Which for many SMEs isn’t the case.
+Which for many SMBs isn’t the case.

-SMEs struggle to access the funding they need
+SMBs struggle to access the funding they need

 Let’s look first at the financing situation in the European Union: